brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

 ### Ruis projection

-A signal is structurally non-coherent when it presents:
+A signal is structurally non-natural when it presents:

 - shifting position
 - diffuse or breaking angles